cuzy-app/external-websites/docs/README.md

 ### Auto add groups to user

 If Humhub is embedded, it is possible to ask Humhub to add groups to the current user.

-I works only if, in the iframe `src`, the URL points on a space of Humhub, or any content in a space, or the user profile.

 In that case, you must add a HS512 secret key in `proteced/config/common.php` (any 84 characters string):
 ```